 - When you have added all strings, click Save.

 It may take several hours for updates to the custom banned password list to be applied.

 The custom banned password list is limited to having a maximum of 1000 terms.
 It is not designed for blocking extremely large lists of passwords.
 In order to fully leverage the benefits of the custom banned password list, Microsoft recommends that you first review and understand the intended design and usage of the custom banned password list (see Custom banned password list), and also the password evaluation algorithm (see How are passwords evaluated).

 Each time a user or administrator resets or changes an Azure AD password, it flows through the banned password lists to confirm that it is not on a list.
 This check is included in any passwords set or changed using Azure AD.

 What do users see

-When a user attempts to reset a password to something that would be banned, they see the following error message:
+When a user attempts to reset a password to something that would be banned, they see one of the following error messages:

 - Unfortunately, your password contains a word, phrase, or pattern that makes your password easily guessable.
 Please try again with a different password.